Tanmay-Tiwaricyber/YourDigitalFlow/README.md

 ## Features

 - **Authentication**: Email/password authentication using Firebase Auth
-- **Diary Entries**: Add, view, edit, delete, and search entries with title, description, time, mood, and tags
+- **Diary Entries**: Add, view, and search entries with title, description, time, mood, and tags
 - **Timeline View**: Chronological display of entries for selected dates
 - **Calendar Navigation**: Browse entries by date with visual indicators
 - **Search & Filter**: Find entries by keywords, tags, or mood
 - **Export Functionality**: Export entries by day or month in JSON or TXT format
 - **Dark/Light Theme**: Toggle between light and dark themes with persistent preference
 - **Responsive Design**: Mobile-optimized with bottom navigation and desktop-optimized with sidebar
-- **Accessibility**: Keyboard navigation support and focus management

 ## Architecture